dev-recon/Simple-arm-os/README.md

     - user malloc() and free()
     - .... so many things to do :)
     - ideas very welcome as well.
+    - plan to port it to different Raspberry Pi platforms (Pi 2-4).
+So if anywone would like to help build abstractions, feel free.

 Contributors are very welcome :)